This issue gathers a number of typographical error and grammatical improvements that woudl enhance the readability of the specification.

 The purpose of this building block is to allow embedding constructs in template modules.
 Template modules may be parameterized by a variety of parameters (called formal parameters), which

-by transition makes all the embedded constructs parameterized by the same parameters.
+by transition transitively makes all the embedded constructs parameterized by the same parameters.
 Before using it, a template module needs to be instantiated with values suited for the formal parameters.
-A template module instantiation results in a de facto instantiation of all its embedded constructs.
+A template module instantiation results in a de facto instantiation of all its Instantiation of the template module instantiates all the embedded constructs.

 a compiler.
 In the latter case, the behavior should be as if the related definitions were included at the beginning of the IDL specification.